-The head of the Deutsche Bank division that loaned Trump $364 Million just got a big promotion
+The head of the Deutsche Bank division that loaned Trump $364 million just got a big promotion

 Last week, Deutsche Bank, the struggling financial giant that is Donald Trump’s biggest lender, anointed a new CEO, a longtime executive named Christian Sewing.
-He’s worked in a number of roles at the bank, but what’s significant about his resume is the job he held prior to his promotion: He oversaw the firm’s private bank, the division that caters to high-net-worth clients and has loaned Trump’s company hundreds of millions of dollars over the years, when few lenders (including Deutsche Bank’s own commercial lending arm) would do business with the bankruptcy-prone businessman.
+He’s worked in a number of roles at the bank, but what’s significant about his résumé is the job he held prior to his promotion: He oversaw the firm’s private bank, the division that caters to high-net-worth clients and has loaned Trump’s company hundreds of millions of dollars over the years, when few lenders (including Deutsche Bank’s own commercial lending arm) would do business with the bankruptcy-prone businessman.
 According to Trump’s financial disclosures, he has loans with the bank totaling as much as $364 million.

 Sewing, who has worked for the German bank since 1989, was tapped in 2015 to run the firm’s retail and private banking divisions.
 During his tenure, the private bank made a $170 million loan to the Trump Organization to finance its new Washington, DC, hotel—one of at least four loans it has made to Trump and his businesses over the years.
 (The private bank also loaned money to a failed business venture that Donald Trump Jr. was involved in.)
 It was also during Sewing’s stint running the private bank that the company began to grapple with some of the sticky issues that arise when you hold hundreds of millions in debt belonging to the president of the United States.